-There may be incidents where learners may require special consideration and reasonable adjustments to the delivery and assessment of qualifications.
-In the event of this, Study Centres or candidates should review our Reasonable Adjustments and Special Considerations policy which is available to learners on the MyCIM Portal once they are registered.
+There may be incidents where candidates may require special consideration and reasonable adjustments to the delivery and assessment of qualifications.
+In the event of this, Study Centres or candidates should review the Reasonable Adjustments and Special Considerations policy which is available to candidates on the MyCIM Portal once they are registered.